TimFehrmannAclue/techlabor_trainings_react_advanced/README.md

   - Code & Bilder im Powerpoint

 ## ToDo (unsorted)
+- validate jwt in backend
- display edited pokemon image for some color lag when editing a thousand pokemon even though only a single EditableTexTfield is due to: forced reflow react is likely performance bottleneck as the Browser checks for css adjustments of the whole list anyway even though react does not rerender them
+- lag when editing a thousand pokemon even though only a single EditableTexTfield is due to: forced reflow react is likely performance bottleneck as the Browser checks for css adjustments of the whole list anyway even though react does not rerender them
   -> mention virtualized lists
 ### documentation